uchenna225/SQL-Data-WareHouse-Project-/README.md

 ## 👤 About Me

-My name Uchenna, a self-taught data professional based in Nigeria, building expertise across Data Engineering and Data Analytics.
+My name Uchenna, a data professional based in Nigeria, building expertise across Data Engineering and Data Analytics.

 I work across the full data stack — from writing ETL pipelines and